-Estimates of the rate of clonality in natural populations of clonal plants have sometimes been obtained at local scales through extremely time-consuming and tedious mark-recapture studies of rhizomatic clonal plants (Eckert 2002; Marbà & Duarte 1998).
-However, using this method at large spatial scales and for most species exhibiting PC through fragmentation or multiplication at microscopic stages is unrealistic.
-Therefore, indirect reconstruction through population genetics is the only solution for the vast majority of species.
-Unfortunately, although population genetics studies can shed light on the occurrence of PC in nature, no method has been developed thus far to reliably infer (or at least estimate) such potentially crucial parameters in natural populations using indices gathered through a classical one-time step sampling strategy.
-Two recently developed methods allow the rate of clonality to be quantitatively inferred in populations genotyped at two time steps, but they require sampling the population twice after at least one generation and, more importantly, a comprehensive knowledge of major life history traits, such as generation time, which are seldom available except for well-known macroscopic species for which extensive field data have been collected (Ali et al. 2016; Becheler et al. 2017).
+The rate of clonality in natural populations may be estimated by tracking clonal spreads or determining groups of clones.
+In plants, groups of clones have sometimes been identified at local scales through extremely time-consuming and tedious mark-recapture studies of rhizomes (Eckert 2002; Marbà & Duarte 1998).
+However, using this method on large spatial scales and for most species exhibiting PC through fragmentation or multiplication at microscopic stages is unrealistic.
+Therefore, tracking clonal spread or determining groups of clones through population genetics is the only solution for the vast majority of species.
+Unfortunately, although population genetics studies can illuminate the occurrence of PC in nature, no method has been developed thus far to reliably infer (or at least estimate) such potentially crucial parameters in natural populations using indices gathered through a classical one-time step sampling strategy.
+Two recently developed methods allow the quantification of rates of clonality in populations genotyped at two time steps.
+However, they require sampling the population twice at an interval of at least one generation and, more importantly, a comprehensive knowledge of major life history traits, such as generation time, which are seldom available except for well-known macroscopic species for which extensive field data have been collected (Ali et al. 2016; Becheler et al. 2017).